CoolDawnAnt/InfoChartQA/README.md

 </p>

 ### Usage
 Each question entry is arranged as follows. **Note that for visual questions, there may be some extra input figures, which are cropped from the orginal figure.
-We present their bboxes in "extra_input_figure_bbox".**
+We present their bboxes in "extra_input_figure_bboxes".**
 ```
 {
         "question_id": id of the question,